Methods to assist free flow of water

 If you plan to discharge to a watercourse or intend to carry out works that will impact on the free flow of a watercourse; approval is required from Rivers Agency.

-In such cases, an application form should be completed and, along with the information required, forwarded to the appropriate Rivers Agency office for assessment and response.
+In such cases, an application form should be completed and, along with the information required, forwarded to the appropriate DfI Rivers office for assessment and response.
 An application form can be downloaded from the link below.

 Your questions answered